 Detailed Findings

-- Year-over-year, consumers felt less confident about their financial outlook in January 2023, with the value of the overall index registered being around 13% lower than in January 2022.
+- Year-over-year, consumers felt relatively more confident about their financial outlook in May 2023, with the value of the overall index registered being slightly higher (1%) than in May 2022.

 Overall

-- Plummeting financial optimism: In January 2023, consumers’ optimism about their finances recorded a considerable decrease from the previous month, hitting the lowest value registered since December 2020.
+- Slightly increased financial optimism: In May 2023, consumers’ optimism about their finances recorded a slight decrease from the previous month.
+At the same time, the level of optimism increased marginally (+0.5%) in the past year.

 How do you feel about your finances right now?